Oct 19, 2023 • 5 min read

 Guerrero has the largest concentration of Afro-Mexican citizens

 Despite this rich history, Afro-Mexican only became recognized as an ethnic identity on a preliminary census in 2015.
 This gave 1.38 million Afro-Mexicans the opportunity to self-identify for the first time.
 The Costa Chica region, which encompasses the southern states of Guerrero and Oaxaca, has the largest concentration of Afro-Mexican citizens.
 In Afro-Mexican communities in Costa Chica, the Dance of the Devils is performed as a form of ancestor reverence during Dia de Muertos celebrations.
-The dance has its roots in the enugun dances of West Africa.
+The dance has roots in the traditional dances of Enugu State in Nigeria and is typically characterized by the sounds of horns, rattles and drums.

 Make sure you're ready for anything with travel insurance from our trusted partners.